Weather Radios: Ratings of Sources

 by Editors at WorldTravelGuide.com

-Our AssessmentThough this article initially makes vague reference to multiple radios, editors at WorldTravelGuide.com specifically focus on running down the perks and details of a single model of hand-crank weather radio.
-The review focuses far more on features than on performance and durability.
+Our AssessmentThough this article initially makes vague reference to multiple radios, editors at WorldTravelGuide.com specifically focus on running down the perks and details of a single model of hand-crank emergency radio, the Etón Scorpion.
+The review focuses on features, with essentially no attention to performance and durability.
 Still, hikers and backpackers may find this information valuable, since it emphasizes weather radio portability.